mkmsobieraj/intorduction-to-eslint/src/slides.md

 ## `.eslintignore`

-- allowed to ignore specific files or directories using glob patterns
+- allow ignoring specific files or directories using glob patterns
 - need to be in root directory
 - paths `.eslintignore` is relative to current directory
-- `node_modules/`, files and directoring starting with `.` are ignored by default
+- `node_modules/`, files and directories/files starting with `.` are ignored by default

 ```